astronomer/docs/learn/airflow-snowpark.md

         }'
     ```

 7. Optional.
-If you want to use a Snowflake custom XCom backend add the following variables to your `.env` as well.
-Make sure to replace the values with the name of your own database, schema, table and stage if you are not using the suggested values.
+If you want to use a Snowflake custom XCom backend, add the following additional variables to your `.env`.
+Replace the values with the name of your own database, schema, table, and stage if you are not using the suggested values.

     ```text
     AIRFLOW__CORE__XCOM_BACKEND='astronomer.providers.snowflake.xcom_backends.snowflake.SnowflakeXComBackend'